Why is the Government penalising kiwi businesses?

 - In August 2016, we raised the issue with the Hon.
 Bill English, Minister of Finance.
-We followed up with a letter which you can see here [link to pdf].
-He didn't reply, but the Minister of Customs did.
+We followed up with a letter to which the Minister of Customs replied.
 You can see her reply here.

 - In June 2016, the Hon Nicky Wagner, Minister of Customs announced that the Government would not be altering the de minimis until at least 2018/19.
 This is deeply disappointing and we don't think it's good enough.
 You can see our response to Ministers here.